vjunet/MarriageLab/README.md

 ## The Model

 We want to reproduce the algorithm presented by Gale and Shapley.
 However, we want to modify the input data a little bit.
 These modifications are:
-* the people wouldn’t have complete information about the other, meaning they don’t necessarily know each other
+* the men/women willing to marry won’t have complete information about the others, meaning they don’t necessarily know each other
 * they can also change their preferences during the process of match-making.
 We think that this model is more likely to be observed in everyday life.